MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-the-organizer-of-a-meeting.md

 - csharp
 ---

-# How to: Get the Organizer of a Meeting
+# Get the Organizer of a Meeting

 This example shows how to programmatically return the organizer of a meeting.